measurement-kit/measurement-kit/include/measurement_kit/README.md

 The following illustrates in pseudocode the operations performed by a task once you call `mk_task_start`.
-It not 100% accurate, rather it's meant to help you understand how the various settings that you can pass to a task influence its behavior.
+It not 100% accurate, rather it's meant to help you understand how Measurement Kit works internally.

+As mentioned, a task run in its own thread.
+It first validate settings, then it opens the logfile (if needed), and finally it waits in queue until other possibly running tasks terminate.
+The `finish` function will be called when the task is done, and will emit all the events emitted at the end of a task.

 ```JavaScript
 function taskThread(settings) {